cterdam/codint/README.md

 It is advisable to put easier test cases first (in smaller numbers) as the test script tests them in increasing order.

+Notice that input strings must end with `"\n"`.
+For a test case input to be an empty string, do not simply create an empty file.
+Make sure that there is a newline character.
+In vim this can be done by inserting a new line, and deleting the second line with `dd`.

 ### Adding new programming problems

 In an appropriate category directory, create a sub-directory to host the new